 - You don’t need as much complexion correction

 Luxury: One of the most popular, highly awarded CC creams is IT Cosmetics, Your Skin But Better CC Cream with SPF 50

 Affordable: This clean beauty, drugstore pick by Physician’s Formula has great reviews as well.

 They’re just working their way through the alphabet.
 DD is the abbreviation for Double Duty.
 Supposedly, they are designed to be a combo of BB and CC creams, targeting mature skin that wants it all in one formula.

 Makeup Artist Tips:

-Back in the day, I did do professional makeup for weddings, fashion shows, etc. It was a lot of fun and I learned a ton.
-So many new products have entered the market since then, so I am always learning and catching up.
+Back in the day, I did do professional makeup for weddings, fashion shows, etc. So many new products have entered the market since then, so I am always learning and catching up.